codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 It is also essential that your application is packaged as a [MSIX package](../building/building-for-desktop/#building-msix-packages).

-Codemagic uses the [Microsoft Store submission API](https://docs.microsoft.com/en-us/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services) to handle publishing to Microsoft Store.
-Thus details for generating temporary Azure AD access tokens on the users behalf are required.
+Codemagic uses the [Microsoft Store submission API](https://docs.microsoft.com/en-us/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services) to handle publishing to the Microsoft Store.
+Thus details for generating temporary Azure AD access tokens on the user's behalf are required.

-To fetch these details, the application has to be set up in Azure AD and linked to the users Partner Center account.
+To fetch these details, the application has to be set up in Azure AD and linked to the users' Partner Center account.

 ## Setting up publishing to Microsoft Store on Codemagic